j-steinbach/FEARS-pitch-2022/pitch-C.md

 How do we make this hidden information visible?
 How do we make it searchable?
 Is it possible that the secret of serendipity lies in opinions and emotions?
 That there exists a hidden 'human graph' above the world of facts (KG)?
 A graph full of opinions and emotions, not understandable by machines?
 A graph that connects all the seemingly unrelated facts in a logical way?
 And we just need to follow it to find 'serendipity'?

-There already exist approaches to add add annotations and metadata to existing KGs, for example property graphs and RDF*.
+There already exist approaches to add annotations and metadata to existing KGs, for example property graphs and RDF*.
 But how do we describe opinions, how do we formalize emotions?
 Can RDF be used to construct a 'human graph'?

 To answer these questions, I will investigate how human opinions, emotions and complexities can be captured in KGs using RDF* and/or property graphs.